How is liver cancer diagnosed?

 For this test, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 You may also receive an IV (intravenous) line through which a different kind of contrast (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or ever had a reaction to any contrast material used for x-rays.

 If your doctor suspects you may have liver cancer, you may have one set of CT scans of your abdomen taken before you get IV contrast.
 Other sets of scans may then be taken over the next several minutes as the contrast passes through the liver and other parts of the body.
-These sets of scans (together known as a 4-phase or multiphase CT scan) can help spot different types of liver tumors.
+These sets of scans (together known as a 3-phase, 4-phase, or multiphase CT scan) can sometimes help tell a benign tumor from a malignant one.

 Magnetic resonance imaging (MRI)

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.